ajschumacher/emacs_python/README.md

 Emacs can run client-server.
 I use this way of running Emacs to get a lot of the benefits that you get with [screen][] or [tmux][].
-I don't lose anything if a network connection dies, and it's also just faster to start up the Emacs client.
+I don't lose anything if a network connection dies, for example.
+It's also faster to start up the Emacs client.

 [screen]: http://www.gnu.org/software/screen/
 [tmux]: http://tmux.sourceforge.net/